Time Series Transformer-Based Modeling of Pavement Skid and Texture Deterioration: Case Study

 \subsection{Modeling Results}

-This section compares the performance of eight traditional machine–learning baselines with a Sequence-to-One Transformer Regression Model.
+This section compares the performance of eight traditional machine–learning baselines with a time series transformer regression Model.
 The Transformer takes a sliding window of length~$L$ (here $L=4$) and predicts the skid number or macrotexture value at the next inspection month.
 For fair comparison, all models were evaluated on the same train–test split (80 \% / 20 \%) and assessed with the coefficient of determination ($R^2$), root-mean-squared error (RMSE), and mean-absolute error (MAE).

+The time series transformer model is implemented in PyTorch and consists of two stacked encoder layers with four self-attention heads and a hidden dimension of 64.
+Input features at each time step are projected into a 64-dimensional latent space, followed by the addition of learnable positional encodings.
+The output from the last time step is passed through a two-layer feed-forward network with a hidden size of 32 and ReLU activation to produce a scalar prediction.
+The model is trained using the Adam optimizer with a learning rate of $10^{-3}$ and a batch size of 16, using mean squared error as the loss function.
 Table~\ref{tab:skid_results} shows that the Transformer achieves the highest accuracy for skid-number forecasting ($R^2=0.981$), edging out XGBoost ($R^2=0.979$) and outperforming all other baselines by a clear margin.
 Tree-based models (Random Forest, Decision Tree) rank next, whereas linear regressions and the MLP network trail far behind, indicating that non-linear interactions and temporal dependencies are critical for capturing friction degradation.

 The results of the macrotexture prediction are summarized in Table~\ref{tab:texture_results}.
 The Random Forest remains the top performer ($R^2=0.838$), but the Transformer closely follows with $R^2=0.831$ and nearly identical error metrics (RMSE = 0.28; MAE = 0.22).
 XGBoost ranks third, while linear models again underperform.
 These findings suggest that, although tree ensembles capture texture variability very well, the Transformer’s sequence modelling adds only marginally more benefit for this target.